zoekrauss/zoekrauss.github.io/index.md

     image: "/assets/images/website-header.jpg"
 ---

-## I study the tectonic boundaries that lie beneath our oceans using seismology.
+## THIS PAGE IS UNDER CONSTRUCTION!

-I am a Ph.D. student studying marine seismology with Dr. William Wilcock.
+I study the tectonic boundaries that lie beneath our oceans using seismology.
+I am a Ph.D. candidate supervised by Dr. William Wilcock.

 Before coming to the University of Washington in September 2019, I earned a B.A. in Physics with a Geophysics emphasis from Colorado College in May 2019.